darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 Audio souce code for Lemon Drop Hi-Res v124.3<br>
 Also need the build.prop tweaks for Hardware Offloaded Audio Processing.<br>

 How long did it take me?
-The build.prop twweaks been working on them on and off for a year, and programing the mixer_paths file for two months.<br>
+The build.prop tweaks been working on them on and off for a year, and programing the mixer_paths file for two months.<br>

 The diff directory I uploaded the original then the modded v122.1, that way you can look at the commits from gound zero.<br>